 - participating in a discussion group about academic matters

 - initiating contact with a faculty member to ask questions about the course subject matter

-The accurate reporting of student's LDA when assigning a "W" or "WF" grade is an essential part of NYIT's compliance with federal regulations permitting the institution to participate in receiving Title IV Federal Aid funding.
+The accurate reporting of student's LDA when assigning a "W" or "UW" grade is an essential part of NYIT's compliance with federal regulations permitting the institution to participate in receiving Title IV Federal Aid funding.
 In the furtherance of properly documenting LDA, we strongly recommend that faculty utilize the reporting features of current educational technologies in use to determine the last chat session, discussion post or other academically-related activity from the student in question.